GensaGames/MLWiki-Machine-Learning-and-Math/README.md

 * [Momentum, RMSProp, Adagrad](https://wiseodd.github.io/techblog/2016/06/22/nn-optimization/) Another good example describing optimization objective.
 Using simple Python example, authour showed optimization evolving, from one algorithm, to another.

+### Activation

+* [SoftMax, Sigmoid, ReLU](https://github.com/Kulbear/deep-learning-nano-foundation/wiki/ReLU-and-Softmax-Activation-Functions) Visualized sample of different activation functions and comparing Sigmoid and Softmax.

+* [Simoid, ReLU, Tanh](https://towardsdatascience.com/activation-functions-neural-networks-1cbd9f8d91d6) The Nonlinear Activation Functions are the most used activation functions.
+It makes it easy for the model to generalize or adapt with variety of data and to differentiate between the output.

 ### Coursera Andrew Ng
 All lecture slides, from source Cource of Andrew Ng.
 For more information, please check [Stanford Machine Learning Andrew Ng](http://www.holehouse.org/mlclass/), where described this Course in text format with detailed information.